tkf/emacs-request/README.rst

  Emacs version          Does request.el work?
 Tested on Travis CI
                                                    |build-status|
 ====================== ========================== =====================
- GNU Emacs 24.3-devel   yes (as of this writing)   yes GNU Emacs 24.2         yes                        yes GNU Emacs 24.1         yes                        no GNU Emacs 23.4         yes                        no GNU Emacs 23.3         yes                        yes
+ GNU Emacs 24.5         yes (as of this writing)   yes GNU Emacs 24.4         yes (as of this writing)   yes GNU Emacs 24.3         yes (as of this writing)   yes GNU Emacs 24.2         yes                        no GNU Emacs 24.1         yes                        no GNU Emacs 23.4         yes                        no GNU Emacs 23.3         yes                        yes